 Where does it occur?

 When looking for natural sources of cysteine, attention should be paid to high-protein products.
 We find it in beef or poultry meat, as well as in vegetables: beans, lentils, soybeans, spirulina, because these plants have a high protein content.
 High content was also found in milk protein, peanuts and corn.
-It’s difficult to find it on the market of supplements in the form of a self-made preparation, most often we find it in amino acid matrices such as BCAA, EAA or SAA.
+It’s difficult to find it on the market of supplements in the form of a self-made preparation, most often we find it in amino acid formulations such as BCAA, EAA or SAA.

 Mainly these preparations are dedicated to the regeneration and detoxification of the body, they also contribute to the intensification of anabolic changes.
 In supplementation, it usually occurs in the form of NAC.